 A few minutes of exploring and obtaining personal loan offers from reputable providers could help you save hundreds or even thousands of dollars.

 Compare the best personal loan companies picked by MoneyRates Editors.
 Find out what are the pros and cons, rates, fees, and credit scores you should have to qualify for a loan.

 The best personal loan for you may not be the best personal loan for your best friend or neighbor.

 Our editors test-drove a big selection of personal loan providers, identifying their strengths and weaknesses and the type of borrower they serve.

-Use this information to help you find lenders best-suited to meet your needs and then compare what they offer.
+Use this information to help you find the best-suited lenders to meet your needs and compare what they offer.